uhh-lt/kaldi-tuda-de/README.md

 21 August 2018

 - A new pretrained model with a vocabulary of 350 thousand words is available at http://speech.tools/kaldi_tuda_de/de_350k_nnet3chain_tdnn1f_1024_sp_bi.tar.bz2
+This is also the best performing model from [our paper](https://arxiv.org/abs/1807.10311).

-- This model has been succesfully tested in the popular [Kaldi Gstreamer Server software](https://github.com/alumae/kaldi-gstreamer-server).
+- This model has also been succesfully tested in the popular [Kaldi Gstreamer Server software](https://github.com/alumae/kaldi-gstreamer-server).
 The paths in this package are organized according to the Kaldi Gstreamer examples, a matching kaldi_tuda_de_nnet3_chain.yaml configuration file is included.
 A worker startup script is also included (run_tuda_de.sh), but you will probably need to change paths.
+See also the Kaldi + Gstreamer Server Software installation guide [here](https://raw.githubusercontent.com/bmilde/ambientsearch/master/INSTALL_KALDI).

 15 August 2018